 Brexit talks don’t get breakthrough, continue on summit eve

-European Union and British negotiators have failed to get a breakthrough in the Brexit talks during a frantic all-night session and will continue seeking a compromise on the eve of Thursday's crucial EU summit.
+European Union and British negotiators failed to reach a breakthrough in Brexit talks during a frantic all-night session and will continue seeking a compromise on the eve of Thursday's crucial EU summit.

-An EU official, who asked not to be identified because the negotiations were still ongoing, says "discussions continued until late in the night and will continue today."
+An EU official, who asked not to be identified because the negotiations were still ongoing, said "discussions continued until late in the night and will continue today."

 Both sides were hoping that after more than three years of false starts and sudden reversals, a clean divorce deal for Britain leaving the bloc might be sketched out within the coming hours.

-Thursday's EU leaders' summit comes just two weeks before the U.K's scheduled departure date of Oct.
+Thursday's EU leaders' summit comes just two weeks before Britain's scheduled departure date of Oct.
 31.

+Even though many questions remain, diplomats made it clear that both sides were within touching distance of a deal for the first time since a U.K. withdrawal plan fell apart in the British House of Commons in March.

+Still, talks that first lingered deep into Tuesday night saw no deal materializing between experts from both sides holed up at EU headquarters in Brussels.

 Comments